Esri/arcgis-runtime-samples-android/java/display-layer-view-state/README.md

 ## Use case

 The view state includes information on the loading state of layers and whether layers are visible at a given scale.
-For example, you might change how a layer is displayed in a layer list to communicate whether it is being viewed in the map: Show a loading spinner next to its name when the view state is LOADING, gray out the name when NOT_VISIBLE or OUT_OF_SCALE, show the name normally when ACTIVE, or with an error icon when the state is ERROR.
+You might change how a layer is displayed in a layer list to communicate whether it is being viewed in the map.
+For example, you could show a loading spinner next to its name when the view state is LOADING, gray out the name when NOT_VISIBLE or OUT_OF_SCALE, show the name normally when ACTIVE, or with an error icon when the state is ERROR.

 ## How to use the sample

-Pan and zoom around in the map.
+Pan and zoom around the map.
 Each layer's view status is displayed.
 Notice that some layers configured with a min and max scale change to `OUT_OF_SCALE` at certain scales.

 ## How it works